 Bullion investors should be aware of the lowered production capacity and plan accordingly.
-Any supply crunch and corresponding spike in premiums could even present an arbitrage opportunity for those wanting to swap high premium items into large bars.
+Any supply crunch and a corresponding spike in premiums could even present an arbitrage opportunity for those wanting to swap high-premium items into large bars.

 Capacity will eventually catch up.
 However, that process can take many months, perhaps even longer.
 People with plans to buy physical metal in the near future may want to move sooner rather than later.